Souradeephazra123/IRCTC-client/README.md

 From Howrah To Chennai
 From Howrah To Delhi

+So you can book these route only fo now

 You can add new train also, but remember only admin can add train If you want to be a admin, you have tell me then i can add you as admin, then you will be able to add train(now i am the only admin)

+You can also book train, then you can search your booking details, by entering your Booking id